 What kind of services does Hour One offer?

-The fastest service uses text-to-speech software to generate synthetic voices, synchronized with the movements of the face, mouth and facial expressions of the characters.
-Then there is a premium service where audio is recorded by professional voice actors.
-These voices are again adapted to the movements of the character in the video.
+The fastest service uses text-to-speech software to generate synthetic voices, synchronized with the characters' facial movements, mouth movements, and facial expressions.
+Then there is a premium service in which the audio is recorded by professional voice actors.
+These voices are again adapted to the character's movements in the video.

 The Alice Receptionist case